TheFalconCodes/learn-github/README.md

 # learn-github
-This repository is for learning GiHub
+This repository is to get started with GiHub.
+Happy Learning!